score-spec/spec/README.md

 ## ![Contributing](/docs/images/contributing.svg) Contributing

 - Write a [blog post](https://score.dev/blog).
-- Provide feedback on our [road map and releases board](https://github.com/score-spec/spec/blob/main/roadmap.md#get-involved).
+- Provide feedback on our [roadmap](https://github.com/score-spec/spec/blob/main/roadmap.md#get-involved).
 - Contribute.

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.